About Us

 Our Founders

 Helio Display Materials was spun out from the Universities of Oxford and Cambridge by our founders, Professors Sir Richard Friend and Henry Snaith.
-The fundamental IP created by these eminent scientists underlies our research and is licensed to us by the universities.
+The fundamental IP created by these eminent scientists is exclusivley licensed to us by the universities.

 Professor Sir Richard Friend FRS FREng

-Distinguished for his work with organic polymers and the electronic properties of molecular semiconductors, Sir Richard is Cavendish Professor of Physics at the University of Cambridge.
-He also holds a wealth of prestigious awards and honours celebrating his achievements in this field, gaining a knighthood for 'services to physics' in 2003.
+Distinguished for his work with organic polymers and the electronic properties of molecular semiconductors, Sir Richard was Cavendish Professor of Physics at the University of Cambridge from 1995 to 2020.
+He holds a wealth of prestigious awards and honours celebrating his achievements iincluding a knighthood for services to physics gained in 2003.

 Professor Henry Snaith FRS